csiu/coursework-stat545/homework/hw10-data-from-the-web.md

 The `<main_url>` is page 1; if we want to go to page 2, we go to `<main_url>/2`; for page 3, we go to `<main_url>/3`; etc.

 In total there are 67 pages (since there is a total of 3312 Shoyrus and 50 Shoyrus per page).
-Programmatically, we can determing this information by parsing the pagination info ...
+Programmatically, we can determine this information by parsing the pagination info ...

 > Shoyru 1-50 of 3312